Parenting Unpacked

 What’s Inside:

-• Personal stories from parents raising children abroad, across countries, cultures, and family structures
+• Stories from parents raising children across countries, cultures, and family structures

 Ideal For:

-• Parents raising children in another country, whether temporarily or long-term
+• Parents raising children in another country, for now or for good

 • Expat, immigrant, binational, and internationally mobile families